Lisbon revisited (updated April 2024)

 Obligatory pit stop at “A Ginginha”

-One of Lisbon’s little gems that has resisted time is to be found round the corner fromthe central Rossio square downtown.
+One of Lisbon’s little gems that has resisted time is to be found round the corner from the central Rossio square downtown.
 It’s called A Ginginha (little, sour cherry).
 Whether you like ginginha or not, now and then one gives in to tradition or peer pressure and goes for a shot of alcohol in the middle of the day.
 This little hole-in-the-wall place exists since 1840 and has survived generations.
 Basically it is a go-to place for a quick chest warmer since the early morning till shops close.
 At 1.20 euro this shot of homemade sour cherry liqueur is the kind of old “medicinal” drink prescribed by our savvy grandmothers for many a sick day.
-My grandmother had her homemade brew permanently in the house.
+My grandmother too had her own homemade brew permanently in the house.
 She lived to the ripe old age of 99 without major afflictions.
-The new trend requires the ginginha to be served in a chocolate cup so that’s a bonus point for chocoholics.
+The new trend for tourists requires the ginginha to be served in a chocolate cup so that’s a bonus point for chocoholics.
+Too sweet for me, personally.

 IN A SUGAR RUSH?